nedbitar/cse15l-lab-reports/lab1.md

 3) Then you will need to reset your password: https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit

-4) You now will open you visual studio termina.
+4) You now will open you Visual Studio terminal.
 Here is how you do it on MacOS:
 ![Image](1photo/termMac.png)

+5) Once the terminal is open, execute this commmand: `ssh cs15lwi23xxx@ieng.ucsd.edu`

-5) Now use your own password.
+6) Now use your own password.
 Keep in mind you will NOT be able to see what you are typing.

-6) Once you see this, you are done:
+7) Once you see this, you are done:
 ```
 Hello cs15lwi23ajy, you are currently logged into ieng6-201.ucsd.edu